jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

 ## Background

 I have been casually lifting on and off for the past year.
 Using the [Stronglifts 5x5](https://stronglifts.com/) program by Mehdi Hadim, I have enjoyed adding weight and tweaking my technique along the way.
-However, since the beginning of this year I have not seen significant improvement with max strength, reflecting a larger sense of malaise in my life.
-In order to break through this sense of stagnation, I now focus on my fitness routine as a keystone habit.
+However, since the beginning of this year I have not seen significant improvement with max strength.
+In order to break through this plateau, I focus on my fitness routine as a keystone habit.
 By aiming for an ambitious goal, I intend to not only grow physically stronger but also build good habits - habits that will in turn positively impact other aspects of life.

 _It was a rough year..._ ![strongliftshistory](/assets/images/strongliftshistory.png)